 No-Accounts came from my years of caring for AIDS patients.
 It tells the story of a straight man caring for a gay man dying of AIDS.
 I got into helping men with AIDS to help me cope with the horrors of Post-Traumatic Stress Injury.
 When I was with my patients, men suffering more than I was, my unbearable memories went dormant.

 Next came The Trion Syndrome.
 It begins with the Greek Trion legend about a demigod so brutal to the vanquished that the gods sent the Eucharides, three female monsters, to drown him.
 The protagonist, Dave Bell, is haunted by half-remembered visions of the war in Vietnam.
 At his lowest point, he recalls that he killed a child.
 Dave considers suicide, but a young man appears and helps him.
 It is his illegitimate son, a child he had tried to kill through abortion, who now helps him find his way home.

 Last of the Annamese was published in March 2017.
 I used this novel to confront my memories of the fall of Saigon from which I escaped under fire.
 Once again, the image of the boy-child recurs, as the protagonist, Chuck Griffin, a retired Marine, grieves over the loss of his son, killed in combat in Vietnam.
 He returns to Vietnam as a civilian intelligence analyst after the withdrawal of U.S. troops and encounters Vietnamese boys whom he tries to save during the conflagration.

-Secretocracy tells the story of an federal intelligence budgeteer persecuted by the current administration because he refuses to approve finds for an illegal operation.
+Secretocracy, published in March 2020, tells the story of an federal intelligence budgeteer persecuted by the Trump administration because he refuses to approve finds for an illegal operation.
 Coming to Terms, out in August 2020, is a new collection of short stories about people trying to work through the downturns in their lives.